 Still, there are limits over which procrastination becomes a problem.
 Also, anxiety and stress tend to accumulate over time, leading to health issues.
 So, before you judge your team members too harshly, try to understand or even learn why people procrastinate.
 This will give you the possibility to understand their behaviour and find better ways to fight this habit.

 Most people consider that job satisfaction and engagement are the same, but things couldn’t be farther from the truth.
 People can still be satisfied at a job where they are not encouraged to add any real value.

 To do so, companies should allow employees to express their opinions and ideas, and help them implement the good ones.
 You should also steer clear from micromanaging your team and avoid being a helicopter manager.
 Allow your team members to set their own goals, participate in meetings where they can offer valuable insight, and/or work on individual projects they like.

 Moreover, to keep people motivated and loyal, start an employee engagement program that will help them feel included and heard.

 There’s a saying going around that states employees don’t necessarily leave a company or a position per se; they leave a manager or a boss.

-So, if your team is slacking, you should start by analyzing your own performance and behavior.
-Try to identify the factors that influence the team in a negative manner and understand what causes them.
+So, if your team is slacking, you should start by analyzing your performance and behavior.
+Try to identify the factors that negatively influence the team and understand what causes them.
 Remember – a true and responsible leader will always take responsibility for the shortcomings of their team.

 While it can be difficult to turn an inquisitorial eye on, if you want to be better at managing the people you guide, it’s best to learn how to be your own harshest critic.
 Once you understand where and why certain problems arise, it’s easier to apply corrective measures.